About LastPass Teams Shared Folders

 - You can share hundreds of passwords with hundreds of users.

 - Changes automatically propagate to all assigned users.

-Note: If you have a LastPass Teams or Enterprise account, the ability to perform these actions may be limited or prohibited due to policies enabled by your LastPass admin.
+Note: If you have a LastPass Teams, Enterprise, or Identity account, the ability to perform these actions may be limited or prohibited due to policies enabled by your LastPass admin.